We Have Come A Long Way…

 It is thought that most menopausal symptoms are due to reduced oestrogen levels and therefore this is the main component of hormone replacement therapy (HRT).

 The oestrogens used in HRT are usually made from soya beans or yam extracts and resemble substances produced in the body including oestradiol, oestrone and oestriol.
 Some older HRT contain a mixtures of different types of oestrogens (conjugated equine oestrogens) and are made from pregnant horse’s urine.
 Oestrogen can be taken by a daily tablet, twice weekly or weekly patch, daily gel or implant.

-If HRT is needed when the woman still has her womb present, oestrogen has to be taken with a progestogen to prevent stimulation and thickening of the womb lining which increases the risk of cancer.
+If HRT is needed when the individual still has her womb present, oestrogen has to be taken with a progestogen to prevent stimulation and thickening of the womb lining which increases the risk of cancer.

-A million women rely on HRT in the UK, and last year some are currently unable to obtain their prescriptions due to ongoing manufacturing and supply issues, leaving women to needlessly suffer.
+A million individuals rely on HRT in the UK, and last year some are currently unable to obtain their prescriptions due to ongoing manufacturing and supply issues, leaving individuals to needlessly suffer.
 Although these shortages are supposed to be temporary, it is not known when the stocks will be replenished.
 Doctors are able to prescribe alternative interim medications but these might not always help to fully relieve a patient’s symptoms causing unnecessary distress.

 BODY identical HRT

 Every individual is unique and therefore tailoring the HRT regimen to the individual is vital and sometimes it takes time to reach the best treatment option.

 Body identical oestrogen has the same molecular structure as the oestrogens produced by your body, which is safer as a patch or a gel absorbed directly through the skin.
 Conjugated equine oestrogen is not body identical as it contains many types of oestrogens above and beyond what your body needs.